WHAT ARE LOANS?

 Now that you’re familiar with the different types of loan, you probably already have a specific loan in mind that matches your need.
 Here are a few quick reminders before you take out that loan:

 Whether you qualify or not for a personal loan will depend on your credit score.
-Almost all loans require some kind of credit check.
+Almost all loans require credit check.
 Bad credit will get you high-interest rates on the loan or even flat denial of the loan.
-So it’s a good idea to look at your credit score and see where you stand.
+So, it’s a good idea to look at your credit score and see where you stand.
 If you have bad credit, we recommend you repair your credit and if you have debt issues, seek debt counseling.

 Make Sure You Can Afford to Repay the Loan

 If you can’t afford a loan, you can’t afford a loan.
 So, don’t get any sort of loan that you will have problems making payments on.
 Absolutely look at how much interest you will pay, any associated fees for taking out a loan, the time allowed for repayment, etc.

 Pay Close Attention to the Loan Terms – Interest, Repayment time, Penalties